Resource Tracking: HIV/AIDS Philanthropic Funding

-Funding to address HIV/AIDS from global private philanthropic institutions totaled $636 million in 2012 remaining essentially flat (a less than 1% increase) from 2011.
+Funding to address HIV/AIDS from global private philanthropic institutions totaled $592 million in 2012, an 8% decrease from 2012, and the lowest level of funding since 2007.

 Through this resource tracking effort, FCAA has been monitoring the field of HIV/AIDS philanthropy for more than a decade.
-Produced with support from UNAIDS, this report intends to inform stakeholders about the overall distribution and trends of global AIDS philanthropy. the financial data is largely sourced from surveys completed by funders, with supplemental review of grants databases and funders' grants lists.
-Data was obtained for close to 300 organizations that are believed to represent the substantial majority of global HIV/AIDS philanthropy.
+This report intends to inform stakeholders about the overall distribution and trends of global AIDS philanthropy. the financial data is largely sourced from surveys completed by funders, with supplemental review of grants databases and funders' grants lists.
+Data was obtained for over 200 organizations that are believed to represent the substantial majority of global HIV/AIDS philanthropy.

 View the report